This article is more than 1 year old

 'Screen access technology has existed for decades'

-The lawsuit [PDF], filed on Wednesday this week in a Massachusetts federal court, alleged that Dell has made it harder for visually impaired people to interact with the platform than sighted users, thus violating the effective communication and equal access requirements of the Americans with Disabilities Act (ADA).
+The lawsuit [PDF], filed on March 3, 2021 in a Massachusetts federal court, said that Dell made it harder for visually impaired people to interact with the platform than sighted users, violating the effective communication and equal access requirements of the Americans with Disabilities Act (ADA).

 The suit noted that the rate at which "the Attorney General [is] bringing suit seeking compliance is extremely low," meaning plaintiff Stephen Giannaros, who has cone-rod dystrophy and very little sight, is basically acting as a "private attorney general to ensure Defendant communicates effectively with him and other consumers who demand full and equal screen reader access to Defendant’s digital services."